DEPENDABLE. RELIABLE. ON YOUR SIDE.

 Typically, PWI of a controlled or counterfeit substance classified as a Schedule I or II drug — more commonly referred to as narcotics — is a felony and carries a maximum sentence of 15 years imprisonment and a $250,000 fine.

 In PWI cases, the offense gravity score is greatly affected by the amount or weight of the controlled substance.
 For example, PWI heroin of less than one gram has an OGS of 6.
-PWI heroin of 100-1000 grams has an OGS of 11.
+And PWI heroin of 100-1000 grams has an OGS of 11.
 The difference in standard range between these two offenses could be a county sentence compared to a state sentence.
-A person charged with PWI could also be prosecuted by the federal government depending upon the situation.
-Our drug attorney understands the weight of importance placed on a gravity score, both literally and physically, and will be able to help you with the best defense possible.
+Plus, a person charged with PWI could also be prosecuted by the federal government depending upon the situation.
+But our drug attorney understands the weight of importance placed on a gravity score, both literally and physically, and will be able to help you with the best defense possible.

-Whether the police used a search based on probable cause, a confidential informant to gather evidence, or other surveillance techniques, the key to fighting drug charges is to challenge the method used to establish the prosecutor’s case.
+The police may have used a search based on probable cause, a confidential informant to gather evidence, or other surveillance techniques.
+Whatever the case is, the key to fighting drug charges is to challenge the method used to establish the prosecutor’s case.
 Criminal Defense Attorney Dutko will challenge the traffic stop, the search warrant application, or even the reliability of the confidential informant.
-We understand that a successful outcome begins with taking the time and effort to put in the hard work from the beginning, even before the preliminary hearing.
-Contact Dutko Law today for a free consultation and put Attorney Dutko’s experience to work for you.
+Plus, we understand that a successful outcome begins with taking the time and effort to put in the hard work from the beginning, even before the preliminary hearing.
+So, contact Dutko Law today for a free consultation and put Attorney Dutko’s experience to work.